metadata-research/yamz/README.md

 [create database doc](https://www.postgresql.org/docs/current/sql-createdatabase.html)

+(the installation should create a unix user postgres so something like sudo -u postgres psql)

-postgres=# CREATE DATABASE yamz with owner postgres;
+postgres=# CREATE DATABASE yamz;

+3. Create a postgres user.
+You can name it anything you like.

+postgres=# CREATE USER contributor WITH ENCRYPTED PASSWORD 'PASS';

+4. Grant priveleges to that user

+postgres=# grant all privileges on database <dbname> to <username> ;

-3. Switch to that db
+5. Switch to that db

 postgres=# \c yamz;